 One additional study showed that women with Hashimoto’s who ate a low-carb diet reduced their thyroid antibodies by 44% .

-Autoimmune Paleo Diet (AIP)
+Autoimmune Protocol (AIP) Paleo Diet

-The autoimmune Paleo diet — also called the autoimmune protocol — is an adaptation of the Paleo diet that removes more foods that may trigger inflammation for those with autoimmunity.
-The AIP diet is much more restrictive than the standard Paleo diet.
-In addition to removing gluten, dairy, legumes, and grains, the AIP also removes nightshade vegetables (like tomatoes, peppers, and potatoes), nuts, seeds, eggs, and seed-derived spices.
+The autoimmune Paleo diet — also called the autoimmune protocol (AIP) diet — is an adaptation of the Paleo diet that removes more foods that may trigger inflammation for those with autoimmunity.
+The AIP diet is much more restrictive than the standard Paleo diet, which is why we don’t recommend starting here, but it can be an excellent tool for some people.

 A low-iodine diet is typically prescribed during radioactive iodine treatment for thyroid cancer, but research suggests it may also be a good Hashimoto’s thyroiditis diet.

 A systematic review and meta-analysis (the highest quality data) concluded that excess iodine from water and iodized salt intake increased the incidence of thyroid conditions .
-And a number of studies have actually shown that a low-iodine diet can significantly improve hypothyroidism [32, 33].
+And a number of studies have actually shown that a low-iodine diet can significantly improve hypothyroidism [29, 29].
 In one study, 78.3% of Hashimoto’s patients normalized their thyroid function in three months on a low iodine diet .

 High-iodine foods include seafood, seaweed, egg yolks, legumes like beans and lentils, soy products, and molasses.